Perry Como: Freddy Carlone and Ted Weems

-Three years after joining the Carlone band, Como moved to Ted Weems's Orchestra and his first recording dates.
+Three years after joining Carlone, Como moved to Ted Weems's Orchestra and his first recording dates.
 Como and Weems met in 1936 while the Carlone orchestra was playing in Warren, Ohio.
 Como initially did not take the offer to join Weems's orchestra.
 Apparently realizing it was the best move for Como, Carlone selflessly urged him to sign with Weems.
 Art Jarrett had just left the Weems organization to start his own band.
-Weems was in need of a vocalist; Como got a raise, as Weems paid him $50 per week, and his first chance for nationwide exposure.
+Weems was in need of a vocalist; Como got a raise.
+Weems paid him $50 per week, his first chance for nationwide exposure.
 Weems and his orchestra were based in Chicago and were regulars on The Jack Benny Program and Fibber McGee and Molly.
-The Weems band also had its own weekly radio program heard on the Mutual Broadcasting System during 1936–1937.
+The Weems band also had its own weekly radio program on the Mutual Broadcasting System during 1936–1937.

-It was here where Como acquired polish and his own style with the help of Weems.
-Mutual's Chicago affiliate, WGN radio, threatened to stop carrying the Weems broadcasts from Chicago's Palmer House if Weems's new singer did not improve.
-Weems had recordings of some of his previous radio programs; one evening he and Como listened to them, and Como was shocked to realize that no one could make out the words to the songs he was singing.
+From the show, Como acquired polish and his own style with Weems's help.
+Mutual's Chicago affiliate, WGN radio, threatened to stop carrying the Weems broadcasts from Chicago's Palmer House if his new singer did not improve.
+Weems had recordings of some of his previous radio programs; one evening he and Como listened to them, and Como was shocked to realize no one could understand the lyrics when he sang.
 Weems told Como there was no need for him to resort to vocal tricks; what was necessary was to sing from the heart.

 Como's first recording with the Weems band was a novelty tune called "You Can't Pull the Wool Over My Eyes", recorded for the Decca Records label in May 1936.
 During one of Como's early Decca recording sessions with the Weems orchestra, Weems was told to get rid of "that kid" (Como) because he sounded too much like Bing Crosby, who also recorded for Decca.
-Before Como could reply, Weems spoke up, saying that Como was part of the session or it was over.
-By the time Como had been with Ted Weems about a year, he was mentioned in a 1937 Life magazine NBC Radio ad for Fibber McGee and Molly as "causing cardiac flutters with his crooning".
-The weekly radio show, Beat the Band, which ran on NBC from 1940–1944, was a "stump the band" type musical quiz show on which Weems and his orchestra were the featured band from 1940–1941.
+Before Como could reply, Weems spoke up, saying Como was part of the session or it was over.
+By the time Como had been with Weems about a year, he was mentioned in a 1937 Life magazine NBC Radio ad for Fibber McGee and Molly as "causing cardiac flutters with his crooning".
+The weekly radio show, Beat the Band, which ran on NBC from 1940 to 1944, was a "stump the band"-type musical quiz show on which Weems and his orchestra were featured from 1940 to 1941.